thi-ng/umbrella/packages/proctext/tpl.readme.md

 Variable references can be optionally processed via one or more modifiers via `<varname;mod>` or `<varname;mod1;mod2...>`.
 Each modifier is a simple async function receiving a string and transforming it into another string.
+These functions are async to allow modifiers consulting external data sources/processes...

 The following modifiers are provided by default: